lucas-nyc/CMILK/README.md

 1) Download dataset above and make sure it is in the same directory as experiments.m
 2) Run experiments.m in Matlab.
 3) Results will be displayed in command window.

+# Referencing
+If you make use of this code or CMILK in your work.
+Please cite this work as: